ege-cavus/ege-cavus/README.md

 - 👀 I'm interested in FPGA Emulation, DevOps, Infrastructure Development, and System Design.
 I am also designing a coffee machine atm!
 - 🌱 I’m currently a Software Engineering Intern @ arm

-- 📫 How to reach me: Message me from LinkedIn
+- 📫 How to reach me: Message me on LinkedIn

 <!---
 ege-cavus/ege-cavus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.